-UrbanPlan thrives due to the generosity and commitment of ULI San Francisco’s members and sponsors.
-Volunteering with Urban Plan is a great way to interact with students, share your subject matter expertise, and connect with fellow ULI members.
+Volunteering with UrbanPlan is a great way to interact with students, share your subject matter expertise, and connect with fellow ULI members and land use experts.
 More ULI members volunteer through UrbanPlan than any other ULI program.
 Volunteers make a huge impact in the classroom and have the flexibility to work around demands on their schedule.

 Volunteer Training Requirement

-Before serving as a classroom volunteer, members first participate in a required day long training session, where they are assigned roles on a development team and engage in a “lightning-round” version of the exercise.
+Before serving as a classroom volunteer, members first participate in a required day-long training session, where they are assigned roles on a development team and engage in a “lightning-round” version of the exercise.
 Once trained, you are encouraged to sign-up for opportunities to volunteer in the classroom, which range from 1 to 3 hours.